 Know Drugs.
 No Overdoses.

-In 2017, Gina Allgaier and her husband hoped to help their son, Tristan, with his addiction.
+In 2017, Gina Allgaier and her family hoped to help their son, Tristan, with his addiction.

 Their efforts at finding the resources they needed ended the same way many families' searches do: frustrated with the lack of information.

-Determined to help both their son and the countless families in their position, the Allgaiers started Speak Up About Drugs.
-Through Speak Up, they hope to educate, advocate, support and prevent overdose and drug use.
-And while it may be a large goal, the Allgaiers feel that their mission to get to ZERO overdoses is more important than ever.
+Determined to help other families on the navigation journey with a loved one, Gina started Speak Up About Drugs.
+Through Speak Up, they educate, advocate, support and work to prevent overdose and drug use.
+And while it may be a large goal Gina feels that their mission to get to ZERO overdoses is more important than ever.

 Why Do We SPEAK UP?